maxitg/SetReplace/README.md

 <img src="READMEImages/StatesListPlot.png" width="746">

-In fact `"Generation"` property can be omitted and the index of the generation can be used directly:
+In fact, the `"Generation"` property can be omitted and the index of the generation can be used directly:

 ```wl
 In[] := WolframModelPlot /@ WolframModel[{{1, 2, 3}, {4, 5, 6}, {1, 4}} ->